Home > Analyses > Healthcare > Edwards Lifesciences Corporation

 Financial Ratios

-The following table summarizes key financial ratios for Edwards Lifesciences Corporation (EW) from 2021 to 2025, providing a clear view of its profitability, valuation, liquidity, leverage, and efficiency metrics:
+The following table presents key financial ratios for Edwards Lifesciences Corporation (EW) over the last five fiscal years, illustrating profitability, valuation, liquidity, leverage, and efficiency metrics:

 Evolution of Financial Ratios